She Loves Biscotti

 Plastic wrap is placed in direct contact with the pastry cream.

-The final step is to transfer this Italian cream to a glass or ceramic bowl and place a piece of a plastic film directly on the custard.
+The final step is to transfer this Italian cream to a glass or ceramic bowl and place a piece of plastic film directly on the custard.
 This will prevent the creation of a film or skin on the cream.

 Allow the mixture to cool for 20 minutes and then refrigerate.